shawenyao/jekyll-now/_posts/2019-06-16-To-Cross-or-Not-to-Cross.md

 Why?
 Because red and green signals aren't evenly distributed.
 Usually, main streets have a larger share of green light, while the minor ones get more red.
 Each road has a certain level of "importance" associated with it, as demonstratively indicated by the width of the lane in the plot above.

-So you ask yourself: how do you make sure that you always end up in point D?
-In order to achieve this, does it make sense to wait for a few seconds in one or more of the preceding crossroads?
+So you say to yourself: it seems a really good idea to end up in point D. In order to pull it off, does it make sense to wait for a few seconds in one or more of the preceding crossroads?
 More generally, does the optimal decision exist?

 ## Strategy 1: Let the Light Guide Your Way